 The DSB noted in regard to standards and guidelines, there is a lot of work happening around CX artefacts based on version 2 rules.
 Authorisation, data holder dashboards and artefacts are nearing completion and they have also been progressing work on Joint Accounts (JAs).

 The DSB noted that they held a Joint Account Workshop on Tuesday 2 March which was very successful.
 It was the biggest online interactive workshop they have had to date with a good range of representation from major and non-major data holders (DHs) from the energy and financial sectors, accredited data recipients (DRs) (prospective and existing) and consumer advocates.
 It’s a complex topic and they held a lot of really productive discussions.
-The online artefact and outputs can be found here.
+The online artefact and outputs are available.

 The DSB noted that it also included consultation on CX standard proposals as outlined in Noting Paper 157.
 They received very practical and useful feedback on items that are of immediate focus and some broader issues to consider.